Ben74x/s3-static/README.md

 # s3-static
-Static website file for Amazon S3
+Static website files for Amazon S3.
+Download all 3 and upload it to your bucket.